-Roy Williams is the head coach of the University of North Carolina's men's basketball team, and has a net worth of $12 million.
-Roy Williams has earned his net worth through his career as coach at Charles D. Owen High School in Swannanoa, North Carolina, for basketball and boy's golf.
+Roy Williams net worth and salary: Roy Williams is the head coach of the University of North Carolina's men's basketball team, and has a net worth of $12 million.
+Roy Williams first got his start as a a coach at Charles D. Owen High School in Swannanoa, North Carolina, for basketball and boy's golf.
 He coached them for five years and then became the ninth grade football coach for four years and finally, serving as athletic director for two more.
 After leaving Charles D. Owen, he became the assistant coach for the University of North Carolina's basketball team.
 While he served as assistant coach, the University of North Carolina won the NCAA National Chamionship in 1982.
 Another accomplishment was helping to get Michael Jordan recruited to the team.
 Williams, later became head coach of the University of Kansas Jayhawks.
 But prior to his arrival, the Jayhawks had been suspended from the post season play.

 He was born in Marion, North Carolina.
 When he was still a child, his family moved to Asheville, North Carolina.
 He attended T.C.
 Roberson High School, where he became all county and all conference for two years.
 He was also all-western North Carolina and during the North Carolina Blue-White All-Star game was team captain.
 At the University of Chapel Hill, Williams played on the UNC Junior Varsity team, while learning all he could from coach Dean Smith.
 Williams considers coach Dean Smith as a big influence in his life's decision to coach.

 Williams and wife, Wanda, are the parents of one daughter and one son, as well as having four Godsons and one Goddaughter.
 Williams and his wife are contributors of the Carolina Covenant, helping low income students to obtain a college education.
 They have contributed $200,000, and are co-chairpersons of this $10 million campaign.
 He also has an autobiography titled, "Hard Work: Life On and Off the Court."